Aayush518/Aayush518/README.md

+**🚀 Code Sprint Philosophy**

+> *"Theoretical trivia: ❌  /  ‘I’ll code your idea in a language I just Googled’: ✅*
+> **Let’s duel.** Your tech stack, my caffeine addiction. 🏁✨
+>
+> **Terms**:
+> - I’ll have a *working prototype* before your CI/CD pipeline blinks.
+> - Ask me anything—I’ll Google it faster than you can say ‘dependency hell’.

+*(Disclaimer: Results may vary based on coffee quality ☕ and Wi-Fi stability 📶.)*

+> Jokes Apart.
+Let me introduce you to myself.
+I'm a

 **Frontend Engineer | NLP Researcher (Nepali/Myanmar) | Pragmatic Project Lead**

-After 14+ years of exploring programming, design, and teaching—from QBasic at 10 to Java on Nokia devices, Photoshop to LaTeX—I’ve honed in on **three pillars**:
+After more than a decade of exploring programming, design, and teaching—from QBasic at 10 to Java on Nokia devices, Photoshop to LaTeX—I’ve honed in on **three pillars**:

 ### 1. **Modern Frontend Engineering**
    - Building sleek, performant UIs with `Svelte`/`React`, `TypeScript`, and `Canvas`.